Suhaybu/simple_string_indexer/README.md

  ✔️ Create logic for clear terminal

  ✔️ Create logic for logging

- ❌ Create logic for printing output
+ ❌ Create logic for printing formatted input

- ❌ Create logic for finding index of a specific word
+ ❌ Create logic for printing formatted output

+ ❌ Implementing logging logic into functions

- ❌ Create logic for finding index of a specific word
+ ✔️ Create logic for finding index of a specific word

- ❌ Create logic for finding index of a specific word
+ ✔️ Create logic for finding index of a specific word

- <h3>Here's the UI design so far</h3>
+ <h3>Here's the final UI design Prototype (Work in progress)</h3>

 ```